 Baking Soda for Toenail Fungus

-An easily available ingredient found in our kitchen can be used to get rid of the foot infection.
+An easily available ingredient found in our kitchen can be used to get rid of foot infections.
 Being alkaline in nature inhibits the growth of fungus longing for an acidic environment to flourish.

 Here’s how to use it